 Steps to follow for a smooth transition

 You are not allowed to have a Medicare Advantage policy at the same time as a Medicare Supplement Insurance policy, so having your new coverage overlap your old policy is not an option.
-To avoid or limit coverage gaps follow the following steps to secure your new plan:
+To avoid or limit coverage gaps as you move from Medicare Advantage to Medicare Supplement insurance, follow these steps to secure your new plan: